aipie/bike-share/README.md

 * Generalization of Usage Patterns: We assume that the trip behavior patterns for casual and member riders are broadly representative of typical usage.
 However, due to the lack of individual-level data, these patterns are inferred from aggregated data and may not fully capture all the nuances of rider behavior.

 * Temporal Data Gaps: Some temporal data may be incomplete due to missing timestamps or edge cases in the data collection process.
 This was accounted for, but stakeholders should note that unusual spikes in activity or non-standard patterns may not be fully explained.

+  1,400 rides had recorded durations exceeding 1,000 minutes.
+While these are likely due to forgotten trip endings, system errors, or other anomalies, they account for a very small proportion of total rides.
+Because of this, they were not removed from the dataset.
+However, to minimize their impact on ride duration analysis, median duration was used instead of the mean.

 Throughout the analysis, multiple assumptions were made to manage challenges with the data.
 These assumptions and caveats are noted below: